christianf9156/HogWarts-Adventure/house.md

-##Before you are offically announced as a Hogwarts student, you must be placed into the right household.
+##Before you are offically deemed as a Hogwarts student, you must be placed into the right house.
 To do so, how would you describe yourself?
 ---
 ##1) [Competitive](slytherin.md)
 ##2) [Smart](ravenclaw.md)